-In our online retail data, the observed prices, product characteristics, and choice sets are the same for all markets, suggesting differences in observed local market shares can only be rationalized by differences in local demand (or by sampling, which we address shortly).
+In our online retail data, the observed prices, product characteristics, and choice sets are the same for all markets, suggesting differences in observed local market shares can be rationalized only by differences in local demand (or by sampling, which we address shortly).
 In Table 2, we present the local and national share of revenue generated by the top 500 products ranked within a local market.
 For example, suppose we defined a market as a combined statistical area plus the remaining parts of the states (CSA+state).
-At the CSA+state-month level, we observe 213 local markets over 14 time periods.
-On average, the top 500 products at this disaggregated level make up 67.05% of local revenue.
-If we take the same 500 products and calculate their national level revenue share, on average, they make up only 7.19% of national revenue.
+At the CSA+state-month level, we observe 213 local markets over 14